 Choosing the right tool can help you to elevate research within your org.
 At Rally, we’ve built a User Research CRM that helps teams of all sizes have a centralized view into their participants and allow non-researchers and important cross-functional partners to responsibly take part in User Research.
 If you want to learn more, join our waitlist!

 We absolutely loved having Kaela share her experience building her career in Research Ops.
-If you’d like to watch the full webinar, follow this link to get it sent directly to your inbox. 💌
+If you’d like to watch the full webinar, head to our YouTube channel.

 Connect with Kaela